jlrpuma/gowebprogramming/README.md

-# Notes: Go Web Programming by matrona
+# Notes: Go Web Programming by Sau Seon Chang

 This repo is just a couple of notes/comments/documentation on every coding space that this book provides.